 - Hydrant flushing

 The water meter can be used to check for invisible or unnoticed leaks.
 Turn off all water outlets and water using appliances.
 Read the dial on the water meter and record the reading.
 After 15 to 20 minutes, recheck the meter.
 If no water has been turned on or used and the reading has changed, a leak is occurring somewhere in the plumbing system.
 The services of a plumber or trained utility employee are often required to locate and fix these invisible leaks.

 Call before you dig

 Please remember to call the Utility Notification Center of Colorado for locates at 1-800-922-1987 at least two days "Before you Dig".
 Many utility lines are located underground(Electric, Cable TV, Fiber optic, Telephone, Water, Sewer, Gas/Oil).

 A waterline break can be a stressful experience, particularly if you are not sure where to call.
 The Utilities Maintenance Division is here to assist you and is open Monday thru Friday, 8:00 a.m. to 4:00 p.m.
 We can be reached by calling 303-655-2068, during regular operating hours.

-AFTER normal business hours, on weekends, or holidays, residents may call the Emergency After Hours number at 303-696-4061 to report the problem.
+AFTER normal business hours, on weekends, or holidays, residents may call the After Hours Emergencies number at 303-696-4061 to report a problem.
 An on-call employee will respond to assist you.